kottapar/blue-green/README.md

 1. We can quickly revert back to the previous code in case of any unforeseen issues
 2. We'll still have the v2 code in prod so we can continue debugging and testing
+3. We used this approach to do away with a separate dev EKS cluster.
+We used namespaces to colocate the DEV and UAT environments in one EKS cluster

 So this is a brief explanation of what we did.
-Please feel free to ask any questions and I'll try to answer.
-Also do feel free to advise any improvements.
+Please feel free to ask any questions and advise on any improvements.
 It always helps.